-The custom import is a special import.
+The custom tables import is a special import.
 This import allows you to import data into any available database table in your system.
 The table must have a primary key, otherwise it will not work.

 Creating the template

 First we will create an import/export template in which we can store all our preference.
 Let's say we are going to do an custom table import